Malevolent-Gaming/SWG-Patch-notes/README.md

   <img src="https://github.com/user-attachments/assets/eec05ba8-535d-4bf4-8a27-72c15ff40ce5"/>
 </p!> -->

-# :empire:  EMPIRE DAY IS HERE! :empire:
+# EMPIRE DAY IS HERE!
 A long-standing tradition of Imperial might and galactic pride!

 Join us  as we celebrate Empire Day, the anniversary of the Emperor’s rise to power!